Group therapy can help with a variety of concerns including addiction, anxiety, depression, self-harm and grief.

 Group therapy activities

-There are many types of group therapy activities that therapists can use, depending on the needs of the group.
+There are many types of group session therapy activities that therapists can use, depending on the needs of the group.
 Here are some that you may come across if you attend a group therapy session.

 Most group therapy sessions start off with an icebreaker.
 These are activities that are used to help group members get to know each other better.
 It ‘breaks the ice’, resulting in members feeling more comfortable.